team-friendo/signalboost/README.md

 If you find it annoying to type this over and over again, consider adding `export SIGNALBOOST_ENV_FILE=.env.dev` to your `~/.bashrc` (or equivalent file in your favorite shell program).
 This will set `.env.dev` as your default `.env` file, which you can still override by passing an explicit value to `-e` when invoking `boost`.
 (For example: `boost -e .env list-channels` would list all channels on prod.)

+Learn more about how the CLI tools works in [Using the Boost CLI] (#boost-cli).

-###(7) Seed Data
+### (7) Create Seed Data

 Once you've got the CLI installed, you can use the following to create 2 Twillio numbers.
-Please note that this is specific to our local development setup as it uses the -u to specify the ngrok tunnel domain you created, for Team Friendo we use signalboost.ngrok.io but your Ngrok reserved domain will be different:
+Please note that this is specific to our local development setup as it uses the -u to specify the ngrok tunnel reservered domain you created, for Team Friendo we use signalboost.ngrok.io but your ngrok reserved domain will be different:

 ``` shell
 make dev.up